 Mortimer Mouse (in the audience): "Quit threatening us already and show the cartoon!"

-Donald sleeping on the job while momeraths hop right over him in "House of Genius"
+Donald sleeping on the job while Oysters hop right over him in "House of Genius"

 Mickey: "You can't buy the place!
 Pete owns it!"